FloSch62/muxus/docs/guide/workspaces.md

 Both behaviours have switches in Settings → Behavior.
-Turning **Automatically reconnect remote sessions** off restores remote tabs without dialling them, so a large layout does not trigger a set of simultaneous logins and 2FA prompts — reconnect them individually from the tab menu, or use the workspace dialog to reconnect selected sessions or all of them.
+Turning **Automatically reconnect remote sessions** off restores remote tabs without dialling them, so a large layout does not trigger a set of simultaneous logins and 2FA prompts.
+Reconnect them individually from the tab menu, or use the workspace dialog to reconnect selected sessions or all of them.
 Turning **Restore terminal history** off keeps scrollback out of local storage and restores every tab empty.

 ## Launching a set at once